velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Some *poor woman?*" Sashuan says incredulously. *"Government thugs?* Jasmine, listen to yourself! _Va Mati,_ what is going *on* in your pretty little head?"

 "Is this all just normal for you?
-Being… being *watched* and penned in and pushed around and watching people get kidnapped right in front of you by armed thugs driving tanks all over your empty cities and—"
+Being… being *watched* and penned in and pushed around and watching people get kidnapped right in front of you by armed thugs driving tanks all over your dead cities and—"

 Sashuan grabs Jasmine around the shoulders and pulls her closer, hugging her tight enough to knock the wind out of her.
 "Jaz," she murmurs.
 "Parakeet was a bourgeois parasite who tried to kill a lot of innocent people in one of the most horrific ways there is.
 That commissar from last night came to check in on your family and make sure everyone was safe, not *menace* them.
 Those were armored personnel carriers, not tanks.
 And those _ishmihki_ freaks, those 'government thugs' *are the fucking* Sisterhood.
 Remind me how much money the Highmothers gave us all to help run the shelter over the years?"
 She loosens her grip a bit.
 "Remind me how many times they defended us against greycloaks and all the rest?
 Fuck, Jaz, were you even *listening* to that Clarity girl just now?"